 The Woman in Black (2012) by James Watkins

 “A young solicitor travels to a remote village where he discovers that the vengeful ghost of a scorned woman is terrorizing the locals.”
 The film is an adaptation of the 1983 novel of the same name, written by Susan Hill.

 The very epitome of slow-burning, gothic horror, The Woman in Black focuses on building an incredibly bleak and sorrowful story.
 Slowly drip-feeding the scares to the audience intermittently at the start, slowly increasing in their frequency as the film progresses.
-Additionally, an intuitive use of sound accompanies this horrific growth to sow the seeds of an overwhelming, sombre atmosphere to deliver a terrifying experience that becomes more impactful as the film reaches its terrifying conclusion.
+Additionally, intuitive use of sound accompanies this horrific growth to sow the seeds of an overwhelming, somber atmosphere to deliver a terrifying experience that becomes more impactful as the film reaches its terrifying conclusion.

 Haze (2005) By Shinya Tsukamoto

 A man wakes up to find himself locked in a cramped concrete maze of corridors, in which he can barely move.
 He doesn’t remember why he is there or how he got there.
 He has a terrible stomach injury and is slowly bleeding to death.